symblai/symbl-docs/docs/conversation-api/api-reference/speakers.md

 This utility also does pre-processing on the events to ensure less noise while associating these with a conversation.

+### Authentication

+Before using this API, you must generate your authentication token (`AUTH_TOKEN`).
+To learn how to get the authentication token, see the [Authentication](/docs/developer-tools/authentication) page.

 ### HTTP Request